enderkey/generadorDeUruguayo/README.md

-# UruguayanGenerator
+# generadorDeUruguayo

-UruguayanGenerator is an information generator of a person from Uruguay.
+generadorDeUruguayo is an information generator of a person from Uruguay.

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 12.2.0.